lvgl/lv_lib_bmp/README.md

 # BMP decoder for LVGL

+**This repository is merged into the lvgl repository and archived.
+See https://docs.lvgl.io/master/details/libs/bmp.html**

-**This repository is merged into the lvgl repository.
-See https://docs.lvgl.io/master/libs/bmp.html**
+**This repository is merged into the lvgl repository and archived.
+See https://docs.lvgl.io/master/details/libs/lodepng.html**

 Allow the use of BMP images in LVGL.
 This implementation uses [bmp-decoder](https://github.com/caj-johnson/bmp-decoder) library.